Trinidad and Tobago Travel Advice

 Yellow Fever is present in parts of Trinidad and Tobago.
 People travelling to densely forested locations should consider getting vaccinated against the disease.

 It is recommended that if medical treatment is required, you seek private care as medical facilities in the country can be limited.
 In serious cases, medical evacuation may be required to Miami or another adequate region.
 As such, it is absolutely necessary that you purchase comprehensive travel insurance that will cover you for all medical requirements.

-Trinidad and Tobago has seen a number of reported cases of the Zika virus and Chikungunya Fever.
-Both diseases are transmitted via mosquito bites and travellers should take the necessary precautions to avoid being bitten such as wearing appropriate clothing and mosquito nets at night time.
+Trinidad and Tobago has seen a number of reported cases of the Zika virus, the Dengue virus and Chikungunya Fever.
+These diseases are transmitted via mosquito bites and travellers should take the necessary precautions to avoid being bitten, such as wearing appropriate clothing and mosquito nets at night time.

 Extreme weather and natural disasters